patrickbwarren/python3-HNC-solver/README.md

 ### FFTW and Fourier-Bessel transforms

+The code illustrates how to implement three-dimensional Fourier-Bessel transforms using FFTW.
 The Fourier-Bessel forward transform of a function
 <em>f</em>(<em>r</em>) in three dimensions is (see [SunlightHNC](https://github.com/patrickbwarren/SunlightHNC) documentation):